• Mental Health

 • Report feeling misunderstood

-Since no age group is immune to the impacts of depression, even older adults are at risk.
+Since no age group is immune, there is still depression in older adults.
 Rates of depression begin falling after age 25, but the condition continues to affect many older adults and seniors.

 These symptoms are not a normal part of aging, so anyone recognizing these signs should seek a thorough evaluation.2 As with other groups, a mental health professional can work to distinguish typical levels of sadness, distraction, and distress from diagnosable levels.

-Separating depressive symptoms from typical functioning is challenging for older adults because the effects of depression overlap with common reactions to aspects of getting older, new or chronic physical health problems, retiring or losing their job, and experiencing grief and loss.
+Separating depressive symptoms from typical functioning is challenging for older adults because the effects of depression overlap with common reactions to aspects of getting older (i.e., reactive depression).
+For example chronic illness and mental health have a notable link.
+People may also show signs of depression after losing their job or when looking for ways to cope with grief and loss.

 Thoughts of Death or Suicide With Depression